 But you won't always go first in every game you play.
 Should that happen, you have to make sure you make the precise counter-play to ensure a tie should your opponent be playing at the top skill level.
 If they take a corner square, take the center to counter.

 If they swap it up and grab the center to disorient you, grab a corner.
 As long as you block every move your opponent makes from there on, you're guaranteed a tie.
 If you want to win, you'll have to hope they slip up and take the wrong square on your turn so you can exploit that to take back the offensive momentum.

 If your opponent whiffs their first turn and grabs the middle square of any row or column, it's easy to punish them and turn it back around to a win.
+Taking advantage of these small mistakes is a crucial part of any Tic Tac Toe strategy.
 If they do this, grab a corner and proceed gameplay as if you were doing the first-turn corner strategy with X. Worst-case scenario, you should be able to force out a tie if they recover down the road.

 The King or Queen of Tic Tac Toe Strategy